-The link between design and people is evident – without people, a well-designed office is simply a showroom.
+The link between workplace design and human behaviour is evident – without people, a well-designed office is simply a showroom.
 It’s the people that make the workplace come to life.

 Companies that previously stagnated and have opted for a new lease of life by way of an office refurbishment have, time and time again, reported positive post-occupancy results.

 Mark Dowson, Associate at BuroHappold Engineering says that “Beyond just looking at energy, Post-occupancy evaluation (POE) should also focus on user satisfaction and lessons learnt to inform future projects.
 By closing this performance and knowledge gap, we stand to benefit both owners and users”.

 It seems that when architects understand the human behaviours of the people who will be utilising the space, they can then design the right environment for them.
 This can be evaluated a year after inception with a post-occupancy evaluation that can allow for modification or readjustment if needed.

 Research conducted in 2015 by the University College London found that “scientists are beginning to discover clearer and recurring patterns that show how the spatial design of a workplace affects staff satisfaction, wellbeing, exchange of information, communication and movement flows”.

 The study goes on to claim that “the paper shows how the typical needs of clients can be solved more profoundly by relying on data rather than intuition, opinion or office politics.”

 Many businesses are adopting the idea that the ideal workplace design should blend a mixture of environments; social and collaborative areas, quiet focused zones, touchdown spots for impromptu meetings or idea-sharing, as well as private spaces.